 A visa is a stamp in your passport that permits you to travel or study in another country for a stated period of time.
 Visas are issued by that country's consulate in the US.
 The application may require extensive documentation of financial resources and medical information, and may require insurance to be taken out upon arrival abroad.
 Visa requirements vary by country and may even vary from one consulate to another for the same country.
 The visa approval process can be lengthy, confusing, and often frustrating.
 Begin searching now for the list of required visa documents and information about the timeframe for applying for a visa at the consulate in whose jurisdiction you reside.
-To see what will be required for your visa, visit the OIP site: www.jmu.edu/international/abroad/admitted_passports_visas.shtml.
-Your program director may also have additional specific instructions to help you secure a visa.
+Your program director will let you know what is required for your visa (if needed) and may also have additional specific instructions to help you secure a visa.

-The OIP will issue an "Acceptance Letter" at the first program orientation meeting to those participants whose program requires a visa.
+The CGE will issue an "Acceptance Letter" at the first program orientation meeting to those participants whose program requires a visa.
 You will need to have this letter, in addition to other visa documentation, to obtain your visa.
 Your parents may need to provide some of the documentation needed to obtain your visa.
 Students going to Salamanca during the spring and fall semesters and students going to Florence during the spring and fall semesters will need a visa.
-Students going to London will need a "Statement of Student Status" letter, which will be mailed to the permanent home address by the OIP prior to departure.
+Students going to London will need a "Statement of Student Status" letter, which will be mailed to the permanent home address by the CGE prior to departure.
 Those students participating in an internship in London will need a visa.
-The OIP or the program director will issue the necessary letter at the appropriate time.
+The CGE or the program director will issue the necessary letter at the appropriate time.

 If you are not a U.S. citizen, you are responsible for contacting the embassy of the country where you will study to determine its visa requirements for citizens of your country.
 You are responsible for arranging to remain in compliance with U.S. immigration regulations regarding an extended stay abroad and re-entry into this country.
-For more information, contact JMU International Student and Scholar Services, JMAC 6, Suite 23, 540-568-6119 or isss@jmu.edu
+For more information, contact JMU Center for Global Engagement International Student and Scholar Services, Madison Hall, 2nd Floor, 540-568-5209 or isss@jmu.edu

-OIP Forms and Materials:
+CGE Forms and Materials: